guyleaf/Parallelized-Ray-Tracing-In-One-Weekend/cuda/DETAILS.md

 Fortunately, CUDA does support random number generation on the GPU through [its API](https://docs.nvidia.com/cuda/curand/device-api-overview.html#device-api-overview).

 We utilize `curand` as a replacement for `rand`, which requires a `curandState` to store the state.
 Each thread holds its own state.
 All functions that call the random generation functions are modified to take this additional parameter.

+## Smart Pointer

+A smart pointer handles memory resources without the need for intervention by programmers.
+While it is not designed to be used on the GPU, and CUDA doesn't have its own implementation at this time.
+So, we have to use raw pointers and remember to release the memory resources explicitly.